Manchester Victoria station

-Manchester Victoria station in Manchester, England, is a combined mainline railway station and Metrolink tram stop.
+Manchester Victoria in Manchester, England, is a combined main line railway station and Metrolink tram stop.
 Situated to the north of the city centre on Hunts Bank, close to Manchester Cathedral, it adjoins Manchester Arena which was constructed on part of the former station site in the 1990s.
-Opened in 1844 and part of the Manchester station group, Victoria is Manchester's third busiest railway station after Piccadilly and Oxford Road and the second busiest station managed by Northern after Oxford Road.
+Opened in 1844 and part of the Manchester station group, Manchester Victoria is the city's second busiest railway station after Piccadilly, and is the busiest station managed by Northern Trains.